Baltoli/skeletons/documents/notes.md

 The script will then be able to copy the source file several times, then run the rewriter on each one individually.

+So Clang provides Tree Transformations to allow an AST to be transformed.
+This looks like what we want to be doing (rather than hacking together an ad-hoc method).

+Seems to be a very great deal of Clang gymnastics needed to actually use the tree transform utilities.
+Why not try to do this as a source to source transformation?
+Have a method somewhere that takes a ForStmt and returns a string representing the reordered loop.
+Can then use the replace methods to slot this in instead of the actual loop.

+In the very long term this is almost certainly a worse approach, but it ought to work in this case.